xinjiewang1998/simple-social-media/Group Assignment/Report.md

 1. *Use Firebase to implement user Authentication/Authorisation. (easy)*
 2. *Use Firebase to persist all data used in your app (this item replace the requirement to retrieve data from a local file) (medium)*

+1. UI tests using espresso or similar.
+Please note that your tests must be of reasonable quality.
+(For UI testing, you may use something such as espresso)
+   a.
+Espresso is not covered in lectures/labs, but is a simple framework to write Android UI tests. (hard) [周四下午，周五]

+2. User profile activity containing a media file (image, animation (e.g. gif), video). (easy)

+3. The ability to micro-interact with 'posts' (e.g. like, report, etc.) [stored in-memory].(easy)

+4. Provide users with the ability to message each other directly. (hard)

+5. Use Firebase to implement user Authentication/Authorisation. (easy)

+6. Use Firebase to persist all data used in your app (this item replace the requirement to retrieve data from a local file) (medium)

+7. Paint

 *List all features you have completed in their separate categories with their difficulty classification.
 If they are features that are suggested and approved, please state this somewhere as well.*

 ## Team Meetings